Poisson Distribution method for runs analysis

 It can be seen that each run pattern, so defined, exists once in sixteen possibilities so that we might expect

-each pattern to occur almost n / 16 times on average.
-Similarly, runs of length three can be expected almost
+each pattern to occur about n / 16 times on average.
+Similarly, runs of length three can be expected about

 n / 32 times on average.
 Keeping runs of ONES separate from runs of ZEROS, each can be expected to occur